 {% endif %}

-Through this method, AnQiCMS allows you to easily control the visibility of content at the template level without writing complex backend code.
+In this way, AnQiCMS allows you to easily control the visibility of content at the template level without writing complex backend code.

 Scene two: Control the display range of content